Click title below to view original article on The Connecticut Mirror website.

 Shim (noun): A thin, often tapered, piece of material (like wood, metal, or stone) [or paper, cardboard, foam, etc.] used to fill gaps, make something level, or adjust fit.
 It can be used to level objects, provide support, or ensure proper alignment between parts.

-To Shim (verb): To adjust, level, or fill a gap with a thin piece of material, often a wedge, called a shim.
+To Shim (verb): To adjust, level off, or fill a gap with a thin piece of material, sometimes a wedge, called a shim.
 It can also mean to modify a load, clearance, or magnetic field by using shims.

-Shimming and the Feet, Back, Neck, and Overall Posture.
+Shimming and the Feet, Back, Neck, & Overall Posture.

-If you are experiencing pain or discomfort in the feet, back, neck, or overall posture, you might benefit from shimming in your shoes.
+If you are experiencing pain or discomfort in the feet, back, neck, hip joints, or overall posture, you might benefit from shimming in your shoes.
 (That's shimming.)

-Do not be surprised if the shim needs to be adjusted or replaced, frequently, if needed.
-And be sure to see the appropriate health care provider if you experience additional discomfort or have questions.
+Do not be surprised if the shim needs to be adjusted or replaced, sometimes frequently, depending on what kind of material you use.
+Heel pads are available commercially and serve the same purpose, but they often seem less pliable than a homemade shim where you can choose the material for the shim--fabric, cardboard, etc. And be sure to see the appropriate health care provider if you experience additional discomfort or have questions.
 This is all we know.

 The Raga Club is delighted to present a wonderful concert of Hindustani classical vocal music, along with a tabla solo!
 Mandakini and Kaustuv are a mother-son musical team from India.
 Harmonium accompaniment by Middletown resident and Indian music expert Stan Scott.